-Special Areas of Conservation (SAC) are highly protected sites designated under the EC Habitats Directive (92/43/EEC), as well as within UK law.
-SACs are designated for their particular habitats and species of wild flora and fauna that are of 'community interest', listed within the Annexes of the Directive.
-The Directive requires Member States to take a variety of measures to maintain and restore protected habitats and species to favourable conservation status.
-The Severn Estuary was classified as an SAC in 2009.
-Special Protection Areas (SPAs) are highly protected sites designated under the EC Birds Directive (2009/147/EC), as well as within UK law.
-SPAs are protected for their rare, vulnerable and regularly occurring migratory bird species.
+Special Protection Areas (SPAs) are highly protected sites designated under the The Conservation of Habitats and Species Regulations 2017 (as amended).
+SPAs are protected for their rare, vulnerable, and regularly occurring migratory bird species.
 They also protect the supporting habitats within the SPA boundary.
-Member States of the EU also have a responsibility under the Directive to safeguard the habitats that support these populations of wild bird species.
+Competent Authorities have a responsibility under the Regulation to safeguard the habitats that support these populations of wild bird species.
 The Severn Estuary was classified as an SPA in 1995.

-The entire suite of SPAs and SACs are collectively known across Europe as the Natura 2000 network.
+The entire suite of SPAs and SACs are collectively known across the UK as the national site network.